Grades 3-5

 Education and Community

-Mending Hearts is a performing arts day camp designed for young people who have experienced the death of one or both parents.
+Mending Hearts Camp is a performing arts day camp designed for young people who have experienced the death of one or both parents.
 Campers are surrounded by peers who share a similar loss, creating a supportive environment where they can explore their creativity through performing arts and community-building activities.

-For students entering grades 3-5 in the 2025-2026 school year.
+For students entering grades 3-5 in the 2026-2027 school year.

 Time: 9 AM - 4 PM

-For students entering grades 6-8 in the 2025-2026 school year.
+For students entering grades 6-8 in the 2026-2027 school year.

-Camp Dates: July 7-18, 2025 (two weeks) Monday-Friday.
+July 6-17, 2026 (two weeks) Monday-Friday.

 Time: 9 AM - 4 PM